 Also, more than ever, branding was a topic that stood out to me.
 There’s more focus on how partners can balance Online Travel Platforms, like Booking.com, with building their personal brand to offer a seamless guest experience that attracts repeat business.

 Haleigh Borgan, Booking Home Account Manager, says: I loved the Industry Trends session.
-The speakers provided some really good data and discussion around what is happening now and what to look for in 2022, such as group demand starting to return in the US.
-Another personal highlight was getting to meet partners who I have onboarded face-to-face.
-It was really exciting to see them in person, shake their hand and thank them for their business.
+The speakers provided some really good data and discussion around what’s happening now and what to look for in 2022, such as group demand starting to return in the US.
+Another personal highlight was getting to meet partners who I’ve onboarded face-to-face.
+It was really exciting to see them in person, shake their hands, and thank them for their business.

 Much of the discussion throughout the event was around recovery.
-A topic that stood out to me is professionalism in the context of attracting business travellers, who are booking work-friendly vacation rental properties more and more.
+A topic that stood out to me is professionalism in the context of attracting business travelers, who are booking work-friendly vacation rental properties more and more.
 In order to maintain this demand, companies need to ensure high standards of cleanliness and health precautions.
-Many corporations will require this of properties to protect their travelling employees.
+Many corporations will require this of properties to protect their traveling employees.

-Christa Levesque, Booking Home Manager, says: COVID-19 has changed the way people travel.
-The traveller trends that have emerged over the last year and a half were key topics of conversations at the event.
+Christa Levesque, Booking Home Manager, says: Covid-19 has changed the way people travel.
+The traveler trends that have emerged over the last year and a half were key topics of conversations at the event.
 For example, drive-to markets continue to be a big trend in the US, so having a shorter length of stay option is important to cater to guests searching for a last-minute trip to a drivable destination.
 Families and remote workers also continue to be important markets.
-Property managers can tap into this demand by highlighting amenities geared towards these audiences.
+Property managers can tap into this demand by highlighting amenities geared toward these audiences.